-OsgoodePD’s Professional LLM is a graduate program in law designed specifically for lawyers and professionals with legal work experience.
+OsgoodePD’s Professional LLM in International Business Law is a graduate program designed specifically for lawyers and professionals with legal work experience.
 Each of our distinct specializations focuses on interdisciplinary learning and provides you with a unique mix of academic, applied, and theoretical perspectives.
 You will learn through interactive discussions and explore practical issues related to your specialization.
 You’ll have access to a wide range of elective options to broaden your legal knowledge or explore new areas related to your professional interests.

-The International Business Law specialization offers an in-depth examination of Canadian and comparative private law concepts.
-Required and core courses address varied elements of international business practice, including business transactions, cross-border taxation, international arbitration, and international trade.
+The LLM in International Business Law specialization offers an in-depth examination of Canadian and comparative private law concepts.
+The required course provides an overview of the classification and operation of major legal systems around the world.
+Designated Elective courses address varied elements of international business practice, including business transactions, cross-border taxation, international arbitration, and international trade.
 You will explore current trends in international law practice, learning about relevant international legal instruments, regulatory changes, and important ethical considerations.
 International Business Law students may take courses from many of our business-related specializations, including Business Law, Intellectual Property, Securities, and Financial Law.
 International Business Law students who are internationally-trained lawyers pursuing accreditation to practice law in Canada may take NCA-accredited electives as well.

 Who is the Specialization for?

 Lawyers or law graduates with legal work experience who have a strong demonstrated interest in international business law and wish to establish or develop a practice in this area of specialization

 Professionals without a law degree who have at least five years of senior-level work experience directly related to international business law in areas such as governance, compliance, risk management, or finance